audio-lab/audio-formant/readme.md

 The principle is generating additive noise steps and putting them to varyings, like so:
 [image]

-Maximum number of varyings can be 29 vec4’s, so we limit size of rendered viewport to 29px wide, which is 112 sound samples.
-In that, the output noisy wave is comprised of 112 wide chunks.

 First, we generate 29px of noise samples chunks.
 We restrict viewport to 0..32 (we should use 2^n textures) and step over buffer with shift multiple of 29 - the number of varyings.